rdesmartin/rdesmartin.github.io/_notes/Exporting OCaml from Imandra.md

 ---
-season: winter
 tags: imandra, ocaml
 ---

-Once we verified our code with Imandra, we want to extract it to OCaml so that it is compiled with optimisation and runs faster.
-Note that the extracted OCaml code uses arbitrary precision integers, it retains exactly the same semantics as Imandra's language.
+After [[Verifying an Algorithm with Imandra - Working Notes|verifying our code with Imandra]], Imandra allows to export the verified code to native OCaml for better performance and easier deployment.
+Note that the extracted OCaml code uses arbitrary precision integers instead of floats, it retains exactly the same semantics as Imandra's language.

 For extracting OCaml code, we can use `imandra-extract file_name.iml > file_name.ml` on each file, but for multi-file development it is easier to set up a dune project.